Mayor of Mogadishu: Colonial mayors and first Somali mayor in colonial era

 The following mayors of Mogadishu were appointed by the Governor of Italian Somaliland.
 From 1941 to 1949, resulting from World War II, the British occupied the territory and appointed the mayors, who remained Italians.
 Beginning in 1953, native Somalis were appointed to the office.

+Post-independence mayors

+Since Somalia's independence on 1 July 1960, mayors of Mogadishu have been appointed by the President of Somalia:

+Vice mayors

+The mayor of Mogadishu is assisted by a vice mayor or deputy mayor.
+The current vice mayor is Iman Nur Ikar.